Technisches Hilfswerk: International deployment

 For relief in foreign countries, there are four Schnelleinsatzeinheiten Bergung Ausland or SEEBA (Rapid Deployment Unit Search and Rescue Abroad) units according to INSARAG standards, able to go airborne within six hours, and three Schnelleinsatzeinheiten Wasserversorgung Ausland or SEEWA (Rapid Deployment Unit Water Supply and Treatment Abroad) units.

 The Schlauchschwinger also operates high capacity pumping (HCP) modules for the EU Civil Protection Mechanism.

 Furthermore, the THW has a pool of experts which can be rapidly deployed to places of crisis to perform assessment and coordination tasks within the fields of technical and logistical support.
 Those experts are also active in capacity building operations.

+The long-standing expertise on the international field is also integrated into cooperative projects, such as the Cultural Heritage Response Unit (CHRU), a module focusing on the protection of cultural heritage in disaster management.